 If you’ve ever played a Mortal Kombat game, chances are you know exactly what’s about to happen anytime Scorpion utters the phrase, “Get over here!”
 This iconic catchphrase is a huge indicator that Scorpion’s about to fling his harpoon-like Kunai blade at someone’s body and reel them in for either a big hug or a major whooping, but you should probably expect the latter.

-It’s a pretty powerful move as far as fighting games are concerned since once Scorpion hooks you you’re pretty much at his mercy until the reel animation is finished.
-However, you can prevent Scorpion from pulling it off in most games simply by blocking.
+It’s a pretty powerful move as far as fighting games are concerned since once Scorpion hooks you, you’re pretty much at his mercy until the reel animation is finished.
+However, you can prevent Scorpion from pulling it off in most games by merely blocking.
 While the character’s look gets updated with each new game, the potency of his Kunai remains just as deadly as it was in the early ‘90s.

 Golden Gun – Goldeneye 64